 2.04 COMMERCIAL VEHICLES

-- the institution of a statewide process for permitting overweight or oversized vehicles on local roads and authorizing municipalities to fine owners of permitted vehicles violating or not obtaining such permit; and
+- substantially increasing the overweight permit fee or instituting a statewide process for permitting overweight or oversized vehicles on local roads and authorizing municipalities to fine vehicle owners who violate permit or fail to obtain such a permit; and

 - requiring commercial and agricultural custom service vehicles to comply with all motor vehicle laws when operating on state and local highways.